Equality, Diversity & Inclusion

-An Introduction to Equality & Diversity at the BSA.
+An introduction to Equality, Diversity & Inclusion at the BSA.

 The BSA aims to be an Equal Opportunities Employer and is concerned to highlight and support appropriate professional working practice amongst its members.
-As such the Equality & Diversity pages provide information relevant to staff employed by the BSA and BSA members thus:
+As such the Equality, Diversity & Inclusion pages provide information relevant to staff employed by the BSA and BSA members thus:

 Styles of sociological work are diverse and subject to change, not least because sociologists work within a variety of settings.
 Sociologists, carrying out their work, inevitably face ethical, and sometimes legal, dilemmas which arise out of competing obligations and conflicts of interest.
-The Equality & Diversity Pages aim to highlight the main concerns.
+The Equality, Diversity & Inclusion pages aim to highlight the main concerns.

 The BSA affirms its commitment to the equal treatment of all people.